-Most recently I've been working with groups and networks like the Letcher Governance Project (LGP), the Southern Movement Assembly organized by Project South, and the Holler Network.
+Most recently I've been working with groups and networks like the Letcher Governance Project (LGP), the Southern Movement Assembly organized by Project South, and [others].
 I'm a member of Southerners On New Ground (SONG) and, until I aged out, I was a member of the Stay Together Appalachian Youth (STAY) Project.
 I spend most Monday nights working with a crew of folks on Hot 88.7 Hip Hop from the HillTop/Calls From Home.
 Every Monday, from 7-9pm, we run a hip hop show on WMMT.
 While the show is being broadcast, one of us is upstairs recording shout outs from friends and family of those who are locked up in our listening radius.
 That's how I first got involved with the station as a volunteer in 2010 and am grateful to still be part of that team today.
 It's been a privilege to get to know some of the families and guys on the inside while trying to connect and amplify some of the most silenced voices in our community.

 But, yeah, I roll locally with folks who think it's necessary to push back on the bad while also pushing to create space for our community to really prosper.
-I roll with folks who’re willing to learn and grow with each other around what it means to do work and organize given the context of our background and geography.
+I roll with folks who're willing to learn and grow with each other around what it means to do work and organize given the context of our background and geography.
 I roll a lot with folks who know what it means to work, live, and organize in rural areas and the South.
 I roll with antifascists.
-I roll with anarchists.
 I roll with folks I laugh with, cry with, sing Dolly Parton with, play Dungeons and Dragons with.
 And sometimes those people are all of the above.